opendaylight/docs/docs/developer-guides/logging-subsystem.rst

 the development engineers, as both relate directly to the component logic.
-The amount of detail in these events has to be limited to a single line of information useful for pinning down a misbehaving software component in a seemingly normal system and should be directly cross-referencable to either previous **DEBUG** events or component configuration.
+The amount of detail in these events has to be limited to a single line of information useful for pinning down a misbehaving software component in a seemingly normal system and should be directly cross-referenceable to either previous **DEBUG** events or component configuration.
 A **hard requirement** is that there has to be at least one flow control statement (such as if, for, while) or a call to a different software component